IBM/resilient-java-microservices-with-istio/README.md

 Point your browser to:
 `http://<IP:NodePort>` Replace with your own IP and NodePort.

-Congratulation, you MicroProfile application is running and it should look like [this](microprofile_ui.md).
+Congratulations, you MicroProfile application is running and it should look like [this](microprofile_ui.md).

 ## Part B: Explore Istio features: Configuring Request Routing, Circuit Breakers, and Fault Injection